-The portion of medical/surgical benefits subject to the limit is based on the dollar amount expected to be paid for all medical/surgical benefits under the State plan for the State plan year or portion of the plan year after a change in benefits that affects the applicability of the aggregate lifetime or annual dollar limits $(457.496(c)(3))$.
-N/A ☐ The State assures that it has developed a reasonable methodology to calculate the portion of covered medical/surgical benefits which are subject to the aggregate lifetime and/or annual dollar limit, as applicable.
-Guidance: Please include the state's methodology to calculate the portion of covered medical/surgical benefits which are subject to the aggregate lifetime and/or annual dollar limit, as applicable, as an attachment to the State child health plan.
-6.2.4.3.1- MHPAEA Please indicate the portion of the total costs for medical and surgical benefits covered under the State plan which are subject to a lifetime dollar limit: Less than 1/3 At least 1/3 and less than 2/3 ☐ At least 2/3 6.2.4.3.2- MHPAEA Please indicate the portion of the total costs for medical and surgical benefits covered under the State plan which are subject to an annual dollar limit: Less than 1/3 At least 1/3 and less than 2/3 At least 2/3 Guidance: If an aggregate lifetime limit is applied to less than one-third of all medical/surgical benefits, the State may not impose an aggregate lifetime limit on any mental health or substance use disorder benefits.
-If an annual dollar limit is applied to less than one-third of all medical surgical benefits, the State may not impose an annual dollar limit on any mental health or substance use disorder benefits (§457.496(c)(1)).
-Skip to section 6.2.5-MHPAEA.
-If the State applies an aggregate lifetime or annual dollar limit to at least one-third of all medical/surgical benefits, please continue below to provide the assurances related to the determination of the portion of total costs for medical/surgical benefits that are subject to either an annual or lifetime limit.
+The portion of medical/surgical benefits subject to the limit is based on the dollar amount or portion of the pla for all medical/surgical benefits under the State plan for the State plan year an year after a change in benefits that affects the applicability of the aggregate lollar limits $(457.496(c)(3))$ .
+N/A portion of co e assures that it has developed a reasonable methodology to calculate the overed medical/surgical benefits which are subject to the aggregate lifetime al dollar limit, as applicable.
+Guidance: Please include the state's methodology to calculate the portion of edical/surgical benefits which are subject to the aggregate lifetime and/or annual doll ar limit, as applicable, as an attachment to the State child health plan.
+IHPAEA Please indicate the portion of the total costs for medical and lefits covered under the State plan which are subject to a lifetime dollar limit: Less than 1/3 At least 1/3 and less than 2/3 At least 2/3 surgical ben IHPAEA Please indicate the portion of the total costs for medical and refits covered under the State plan which are subject to an annual dollar limit: Less than 1/3 At least 1/3 and less than 2/3 At least 2/3 med limi doll: the s subs dance: If an aggregate lifetime limit is applied to less than one-third of all lical/surgical benefits, the State may not impose an aggregate lifetime to nany mental health or substance use disorder benefits.
+If an annual ar limit is applied to less than one-third of all medical surgical benefits, State may not impose an annual dollar limit on any mental health or stance use disorder benefits (§457.496(c)(1)).
+Skip to section 6.2.5-PAEA. one- the a third of all medical/surgical benefits, please continue below to provide assurances related to the determination of the portion of total costs for ical/surgical benefits that are subject to either an annual or lifetime limit.